samclement/mf-swhurl-website/README.md

 - greenkeeper (automatic PRs for upgrading dependencies)
 - kustomize (k8s deployment configuration)

-THe application is deployed to a k8s cluster that includes:
+The application is deployed to a k8s cluster that includes:

 - cert-manager (automatic TLS certificate provisioning from LetsEncript)
 - oauth2-proxy (authentication against github)